At a glance

 - Renewables are increasingly replacing fossil fuels in the fields of electricity generation, heat production and transport.

-- As a result, avoided GHG emissions today are more than seven times higher than in 1990.
+- The annual greenhouse gas emissions saved in this way are more than seven times higher than in 1990.

 - The Federal Government intends to considerably expand the share of renewables to further reduce greenhouse gas emissions.